When You Feel Like You've Tried Everything But Your Social Problems Still Aren't Improving

 You may have technically tried everything, but haven't stuck with any approach long enough to see results

-Sometimes when people say they've tried everything what's really happened is that they used a number of methods, but didn't stick with or fully apply any of them.
+Sometimes when people say they've "tried everything" what's really happened is they used a number of methods, but didn't stick with or fully apply any of them.
 Instead, without even realizing they were doing it, they half-heartedly tested out each approach, then jumped to something else when it didn't produce instant, effortless results.
 There are often so many fads and suggestions floating around that it's easy to move on to the next thing.
 You see people do this in a lot of areas, such as dieting and fitness.

 You may have a blind spot

-If someone continually gets bad reactions from other people, but they don't know what they're doing wrong, they may have a social weakness that they're not able to see for themselves.
-To give one of many, many possible examples, someone may come across as a bit bitter, hostile, and thin-skinned, and scare people off, but totally not realize it.
-Probably the best way to learn about your blind spots is to get feedback from a mental health professional.
+If you research widely enough you may stumble upon something that makes you aware of your blind spot.
+If you want to search more directly, the best way to go is to get feedback from a mental health professional.
 A counselor can help identify your weak areas, and tell you about them in a constructive way.
-You could try asking people you know in your day to day life, but it's often hard to get a straight answer from them.
-They may be reluctant to tell you, for fear of hurting your feelings, getting a bad reaction, or because they'd just rather not be the person to have to break it to you.
+You could also try asking people you know in your day-to-day life, but it's often hard to get a straight answer from them.
+They may be reluctant to tell you, for fear of hurting your feelings or getting a bad reaction, or because they'd just rather not be the person to have to break it to you.
+This article goes into more detail on your options:

 A larger mental health or developmental issue may be holding you back